dar-clojure/async/Readme.md

 are too heavy.
 When you have lots of async values coming from cache their impact on performance might be unacceptable.

-The goal of this library is to provide just a `go` block without unnecessary features and guarantees.
+This library provides just a `go` block without unnecessary features.
-We take it as-is from core.async, replace channels with lightweight promises and remove all threadpool dispatch magic.
+We take it as-is from core.async, replace channels with lightweight promises and remove all threadpool dispatch.
 Our `go` block runs synchronously (like a `do` block) until it hits the first async point.
 Then if the result is immediately available it just continues running in the current thread, otherwise the execution will be resumed on a thread that delivered result.